Ten Desires: Plot

 Large amounts of spirits begin to appear throughout Gensokyo, and the player character goes out and investigates.

 The player character enters the Netherworld, where spirits often go.
 While investigating, the heroine encounters Yuyuko Saigyouji.
 Yuyuko, who is unaware of the situation, points them to the Myouren Temple, where they find Kyouko Kasodani, the temple's cleaner.
 Afterwards, they meet Kogasa Tatara, who asks the player character to defeat a girl who's guarding the place.
 Instead, the player character attacks Kogasa and continues on.
 Eventually, they meet Yoshika Miyako, the Jiangshi protecting the mausoleum.
 Yoshika is defeated and opens the door to the mausoleum.

-Inside, there are way more divine spirits then there were before.
+Inside, there are way more divine spirits than there were before.
 The player character tries to proceed, but encounters Seiga Kaku, who had resurrected Yoshika and used her as a guard of the mausoleum.
 After being defeated, Seiga states that the temple was built in order to prevent someone from being resurrected.
 As the player character advances, they find Soga no Tojiko, who is quickly defeated.
 Eventually, the player character encounters Mononobe no Futo.
 After being defeated, Mononobe realises that the 'Crown Prince' is being resurrected and quickly goes to see what is going on.
 The player character continues in the mausoleum and sees a ton of divine spirits, and find Toyosatomimi no Miko, a Saint who had just been resurrected.
 The divine spirits were gathering here to see the resurrection of a holy person, the holy person being Miko, who the player character then defeats.

 Afterwards, the player character investigates around the Myouren Temple, and find Nue Houjuu, who is angry that Miko was resurrected.
 Nue attacks the player character, but is defeated.
 The player character then meets Mamizou Futatsuiwa, who claimed that Nue sent her there.